scottyschup/ruby-curriculum/language-basics/serialization.md

-JSON is the dominant serialization technology on the web (XML is a close second); we'll write Rails apps which we can communicate with by sending and recieving JSON data.
+JSON is the dominant serialization technology on the web (XML is a close second); we'll write Rails apps which we can communicate with by sending and receiving JSON data.

 In the world of client-side Ruby, YAML is the leader because of its better support for deserializing classes.